serverless-guru/sls-jest/doc/spies/eventbridge.md

 This helper creates a new spy for a given event bus.
 Parameters:

 - `adapter`: `sqs` or `cw`.
 Specified how you would like the spy to subscribe to the bus.
-See [SQS vs CloudWatch](#sqs-vs-cloudWatch).
+See [SQS vs CloudWatch](#sqs-vs-cloudwatch).
 Defaults to `sqs`.
 - `eventBusName`: The bus name you are spying on.
 - `config`: configuration for the Spy adapter (see below)

 Config:

 - `matcherDefaultTimeout`: The default timeout for event matchers, in milliseconds.
-Defaults to `10000`.
+Defaults to `10_000`.
 This is the maximum time a matcher will wait until it determines whether the assertion succeeds or fails.
 Also see the [recommendations](#recommendations) below about timeouts.

 **with the sqs adapter**:

 - `waitTimeSeconds`: number, optional: The maximum polling time of the sqs poller (uses long polling).
 Defaults to `20`.
 Must be between `0` (use short polling) and `20`.
-The spie will run long polling cycles until the spie is [stopped](#spystop)
+The spie will run long polling cycles until the spie is [stopped](#spy.stop)
 - `clientConfig`: [SQSClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/interfaces/sqsclientconfig.html), optional.
 Custom AWS SDK config.

 **with the cloudwatch adapter**:

 - `interval`: number, optional: The interval at which the spy will pull logs from the log group.
+Defaults: `2000`
 - `clientConfig`: [CloudWatchLogsClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cloudwatch-logs/interfaces/cloudwatchlogsclientconfig.html), optional.
 Custom AWS SDK config.

 ## Usage